avabellaw/bright-times/readme.md

 #### Ticket Order

-* Ticket order has it's primary key as a UUID.
+* Ticket order has its primary key as a UUID.
-    * This makes guessing the checkout-success page url practically impossible.
+  * This makes guessing the checkout-success page URL practically impossible.
   * A UUID is unique as it's mathematically impossible to get the same one twice.
-Although techincally it is a non-zero chance.
+Although technically it is a non-zero chance.
 * Order date.
-    * Contains the date on creation.
-Useful information for the customer and for debugging.
+  * Contains the date of creation.
+Useful information for the customer and debugging.
 * Quantity and price redundancy.
   * Although this information is redundant, it will help debugging in future.
   * This way, the quantity and price will never change regardless of the event or ticket instances.
   * The information can be easily matched with the information on Stripe's end too.

 **Future adaptations**

-* Change about field into a rich text field.
+* Change the About field into a rich text field.
   * This will allow the user to add images and style their text.

 ## Skeleton plane

-I decided to keep not seperate venue into a seperate app.
-This can be done in future but, at present, venue is simple enough to not require it.
+I decided to not separate Venue into its own app.
+This may be required in future if the Venue model becomes more complex.
 A venue is used to create an event.

 A ticket is a simple model linking an event with a user.
-I have decided not to seperate this either.
+I have decided not to separate this either.

 ## Surface plane

 I wanted to use a bright colour.
-Either yellow/orange to represent the sun or a calm blue representing trust.
+Either yellow/orange to represent the sun or a calm blue to represent trust.

-[cvent - how to choose event website color:](https://www.cvent.com/en/blog/events/how-to-choose-event-website-color) Yellow.
+[cvent - how to choose event website color:](https://www.cvent.com/en/blog/events/how-to-choose-event-website-color) "Yellow.
 Bright and sunny, yellow is the color of optimism.
 Green.
 This is the color of growth and health.
 Blue.
-The color of trust, blue conveys tranquility, serenity, and peace.
+The color of trust, blue conveys tranquillity, serenity, and peace."

 # Stripe payments

 I followed the Stripe documentation and a guide by testdriven as [mentioned in the code credits](#Code).

-I also used the walkthrough project for additional guidence.
+I also used the walkthrough project for additional guidance.

-PaymentIntent is created with a customer ID if user profile has one.
-If not, a new customer object is created.
+A PaymentIntent is created containing the customer ID of either an existing customer or a newly created one.
 The customer object contains the email for the receipt.
-The reciept will only be sent once Stripe is set to live mode.
+The receipt will only be sent once Stripe is set to live mode.

 The Stripe PaymentIntent is also created with a description of the ticket ordered and quantity.

-When the stripe payment is completed, the return url is the create_order view.
-This confirms the payment intent and ensures it's not already been created.
+When the stripe payment is completed, the return URL is for the create_order view.
+This confirms the payment intent and ensures it has not already been created.
 It then creates the order and the tickets associated with it.

 Quantity, price and total price are added to the TicketOrder model.
 This is redundant information but is useful for debugging in future.
 If an order were to go wrong, you would have the quantity and price of the ticket at order creation.
-The order total also adds an extra level of redundancy incase a calculation went wrong.
-It ensures that this information will match up with stripe records in one way or another.
+The order total also adds a level of redundancy that can cover future mistakes or bugs.
+It ensures that the system's information will match up with the Stripe records in one way or another.
 Order total is also useful for auditing data or creating reports.

 # Security features